Skip to content

 Conclusion

-The flexibility of magnesia–spinel bricks is attributed to microcracks generated from the thermal mismatch between spinel grains and surrounding periclase, which is recognized as the thermal-expansion mismatch mechanism.
-In magnesia–hercynite and magnesia-galaxite refractories, the active-ion-diffusion mechanism is predominant beyond similar microcracks, to drive the flexibility by the continuous diffusion of Fe2+, Mn2+, and Mg2+ during high-temperature processes.
+The flexibility of magnesia–spinel bricks is attributed to microcracks generated from different thermal behavior between spinel grains and surrounding periclase, which is recognized as the thermal-expansion mismatch mechanism.
+In magnesia–hercynite and magnesia–galaxite refractories, the active-ion-diffusion mechanism is predominant beyond similar microcracks, to drive the flexibility by the continuous diffusion of Fe2+, Mn2+, and Mg2+ during high-temperature burning and using processes.
 In magnesia–chromite bricks, the pore rims contribute to the flexibility as a silicate-migration mechanism, after silicate envelopes first arise around chromite grains and then vanish into the surrounding magnesia by the suction of capillary force during the burning process.

 Loading